promisegrid/grid-poc/x/rfc/draft-promisegrid.md

    digital signatures along with the compact token format of CWT.
 Each message’s signature binds the agent’s identity to the promise of the DAG edit operation, enabling recipients to verify:

-   o  Message integrity – any tampering is detectable by a mismatch in the computed hash. o  Authenticity – the origin of the message is authenticated by verifying the signature
+   o  Message integrity – any tampering is detectable via hash mismatches. o  Authenticity – the origin of the message is authenticated by verifying the signature
-      against the issuing agent’s public key. o  Replay protection – inclusion of timestamps and previous node hashes enables detection of message replays.
+      against the issuing agent’s public key. o  Replay protection – timestamps and ‘prevHashes’ (as IPLD links) enable detection of message replays.

    Implementers are advised to use secure cryptographic hash functions (e.g., SHA-256 or stronger) and follow best practices for key management and certificate validation.